openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 .. note::

-   Note that the order of the list above does not depend on where the class in inherited from.
+   Note that the order of the list above does not depend on where the class is inherited from.

 Likewise, for classes inherited with the :term:`INHERIT` variable, the